The World is our Classroom.

 Student Cohort Structure

 On SFS programs, students spend much of their time together – living, working, and studying as a group.
-Academic and social learning opportunities are facilitated throughout the program by the Center Director, faculty, and trained Student Affairs Managers (SAMs) and by motivated student leaders.
-SAMs maintain safe and supportive environments in all student activities through extensive risk management planning.
-Recently facilitated initiatives include:
+Academic and social learning opportunities are facilitated throughout the program by the Center Director, faculty, and trained Health and Wellness Managers and by motivated student leaders.
+SFS Health and Wellness Managers help maintain safe and supportive environments in all student activities through extensive risk management planning.

 A Diverse team